grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 component.
 It uses the same type of rules as `discovery.relabel`, but instead of filtering scrape targets, it filters the metrics that were scraped.

-Here is an example of processing that filters the scraped metrics to the `up` metric and anything that starts with `processor` (thus, dropping any other metrics):
+Here is an example of processing that filters down the scraped metrics to only `up` and anything that starts with `processor` (thus, dropping all other metrics):

 ```river
 prometheus.scrape "processing_app" {